Gabriel2409/obsidian_notes/Leader Based replication.md

 - Synchronous replication:
   - leader waits for acknowledgement of replica before reporting success to user.
   - Advantage: followers have up to date data (strong [[Consistency patterns|consistency]])
-  - Drawback: if follower is unavailable, write can not be processeur => it is not a good Idea to have only synchronous nodes as a crash of a single node makes the whole system unavailable
+  - Drawback: if follower is unavailable, write can not be processed => it is not a good Idea to have only synchronous nodes as a crash of a single node makes the whole system unavailable
-- Asynchronous replication: - leader accepts write as soon as it receives it and does not wait for follower acknowledgement (faster write) - Followers are eventually [[Consistency patterns|consistent]] but there is no guarantee on the time it takes - Durability is weakened because we can lose data if leader crashes
+- Asynchronous replication:
+    - leader accepts write as soon as it receives it and does not wait for follower acknowledgement (faster write) - Followers are eventually [[Consistency patterns|consistent]] but there is no guarantee on the time it takes
+    - Durability is weakened because we can lose data if leader crashes
-  Semi synchronous:
+- Semi synchronous:
     - Usually one synchronous node and the rest as asynchronous node

 ## Set up new followers